 The Prestons continued to live at 27 Hereford during the 1886-1887 season.
-By 1888, James Preston had become treasurer of the MacFarlane Machine and Manufacturing Company and they had moved to Brookline.
+By 1887, James Preston had become treasurer of the MacFarlane Machine and Manufacturing Company, manufacturers of spiral wood working machinery, and they had moved to Brookline.

 Robert Shaw Sturgis was a trustee and managed the financial affairs of his step-brother, George Santayana, the noted author and philosopher.

-The Sturgises continued to live at 27 Hereford during the 1900-1901 season, after which they moved to a new home they had built at 133 Bay State Road.
+Robert and Ellen Sturgis continued to live at 27 Hereford during the 1900-1901 winter season, but moved thereafter to a new home they had built at 133 Bay State Road.

 27 Hereford was not listed in the 1902 and 1903 Blue Books.

-By the 1903-1904 winter season, it was the home of naval architect Bowdoin Bradlee Crowninshield and his wife Priscilla (MacPhail) Crowninshield.
+On May 14, 1903, 27 Hereford was purchased from Ellen (Hodges) Sturgis and Winthrop T. Sturgis by Priscilla (MacPhail) Crowninshield, the wife of naval architect Bowdoin Bradlee Crowninshield.
 They previously had lived at the New Hotel Bellevue at 19-21-23 Beacon.
 They also maintained a home in Marblehead.
-They continued to live at 27 Hereford until about 1908, but had made Marblehead their sole residence by 1909.
+They continued to live at 27 Hereford during the 1907-1908 winter season, but then made Marblehead their sole residence.

 Albert Bosson was a lawyer and served as Mayor of Chelsea in 1891.
 He subsequently was named a judge of the Police Court (later the District Court) of Chelsea.